kadimi/remove-fields/readme.txt

 Tested up to: 3.6
 Stable tag: trunk

-Remove the website field from the comment form and also remove some other rarely used (AIM, Jabber, Bio...)
+Remove the website field from the comment form and also remove some other rarely used fields (AIM, Jabber, Bio...)

 == Description ==